Spiderhead: Filming

 Principal photography commenced in early November 2020 in Queensland, Australia, in November 2020 following a AU$21.58 million investment from the Australian Government, shared with the production of Pieces of Her (lured to Sydney from British Columbia, Canada), to boost the national economy during the COVID-19 pandemic.
 Queensland Premier Annastacia Pałaszczuk said the production would create 360 local jobs and be worth around AUD$47 million to the local economy.

 Locations for filming included the Gold Coast, Darlington, as well as popular tourist destination the Whitsundays.
 Producer Tommy Harper commented on the locations, “The great thing about this area is you can be on the beach, you can do waterwork, you can be in the desert, you could be in the country and feel like you’re in Texas, you can be in a rainforest and feel like you’re in Hawaii.”
 Filming also took place at Hinze Dam and Tallebudgera Valley.

 Release

 As part of a video and letter to its shareholders in April 2021, Netflix's co-chief executive officer and chief content officer, Ted Sarandos, confirmed that the film was expected to premiere in the fourth quarter of 2021.
-In April 2022, the film was confirmed to be releasing on June 17, 2022.
+In April 2022, the film was confirmed to be scheduled for release on June 17, 2022.
 The world premiere was held at The Entertainment Quarter in Sydney, Australia, on June 11, 2022.